 Copyright in journal articles usually belongs with the publisher.
 Universities have not pressed a claim for ownership, although an organisation can claim ownership of materials produced in the course of employment.

 Bear in mind also that a copyright holder may not be free to do what he or she wishes with published text.
 In most cases the author will have entered into an agreement with the publisher which prevents re-publication without the publisher’s permission.

 Copyright in the published text of a work continues for 70 years after the author’s death.
 It can be inherited or passed on like any other right to property.
 There is also copyright in the typographical arrangement of a work, which belongs with the publisher for 25 years.

 Quoting for publication

-Published text can be quoted for the purposes of criticism or review, without any need to obtain permission from the copyright holder.
+A published work can be quoted for publication without any need to obtain permission from the copyright holder.
 However, the amount you can quote (i.e. copy) without permission is restricted by the considerations set out below.